torrust/torrust-index/upgrades/from_v1_0_0_to_v2_0_0/README.md

 # DB migration

-With the console command `cargo run --bin db_migrate` you can migrate data from `v1.0.0` to `v2.0.0`.
+With the console command `cargo run --bin upgrade` you can migrate data from `v1.0.0` to `v2.0.0`.
 This migration includes:

 - Changing the DB schema.
 - Transferring the torrent files in the dir `uploads` to the database.